-Those of us who were members of the Livingston College family, whether as a student, faculty, staff or friend, know of the vital and enternal legacy Livingston has to this day on the overall programs of Rutgers University and on a global scale.
+Those of us who were members of the Livingston College family, whether as a student, faculty or staff member, or friend, know of the vital and enternal legacy Livingston has to this day on the overall programs of Rutgers University and on a global scale.
 While the Livingston College that we knew and loved is no longer in existence, Livingston graduates and staff play key roles in the national and international community, and Livingston's programs and unique attributes live on to this day in a variety of Rutgers University programs.
-To celebrate Livingston's contributions to the overall Rutgers and global communities, the Livingston Alumni Association is hosting a series of Livingston Legacy Lecture programs.
+To celebrate Livingston's contributions to the overall Rutgers and global communities, the Livingston Alumni Association has hosted two Livingston Legacy Lecture programs.

 - Listen to the podcast (courtesy 90.3 The Core)

 - Read the New Jersey Press Association article written by Jerome Aumente